 The updates include replacing the term “scientific premise” with “the rigor of the prior research” and changing “inclusion of children” to “inclusion across the lifespan.”

-In addition to changes related to application instructions and review criteria, the “Implementation of the Final Rule on the Federal Policy for the Protection of Human Subjects (Common Rule)” will also take effect on January 21, 2019.
+In addition to changes related to application instructions and review criteria, the “Implementation of the Final Rule on the Federal Policy for the Protection of Human Subjects (Common Rule)” will take effect on January 21, 2019.

 The planned implementation includes changes to NIH applications in the following areas: